juskevicius/flickr-img/README.md

-# Fetch recent photos from Flickr
+# Simple photo fetch app Powered by ReactJS+NodeJS+ExpressJS and websockets

 This application fetches most recent public photos from Flickr using Flickr API.
-Photos are displayed in one column and continuously fetched when srolling down.
+Photos are displayed in one column and continuously fetched when scrolling down.
 User is able to sort the photos by title.

 ## Getting started